Software-Engineering-Group-UP/RSE-UP/chapters/intro_version_control.md

 > as you saw in Section [bash-basics-help](https://software-engineering-group-up.github.io/RSE-UP/bash_basics.html#reading-the-manual) with manual pages.
 > You can apply the same keystrokes to scroll through the log
 > and exit the paging program.
-The plot we have made is shown in [Figure](git-cmdline-initial-plot).
+The plot we have made is shown in [Figure Git cmdline - initial plot](git-cmdline-initial-plot).
 It could be better:
 most of the visual space is devoted to a few very common words, which makes it hard to see what is happening with the other ten thousand or so words.